Walking

 Halswell Quarry Lookout

-Dogs can exercise off the leash with other dogs and their owners at the many fenced dog parks in Christchurch.
+Here, dogs can exercise off the leash with other dogs and their owners in a specialised fenced area.

 Check out the Christchurch City Council for more information on exercising dogs and dog parks.